Cross-domain Neural Pitch and Periodicity Estimation: Baseline architectures

 \subsection{Training Approach}

-CREPE, FCNF0, and DeepF0 are all trained in epochs of 500 steps with a batch size of 32 until 32 consecutive epochs have passed in which the validation accuracy has not improved (i.e., ``early stopping'').
-This is the primary source of non-reproducibility of our baseline methods: the convergence criteria cannot be replicated without using the exact same data for validation, including the validation partition, validation batch size, number of validation batches, whether shuffling was used, and whether a random seed was used.
-These values have a significant effect on performance.
+CREPE, FCNF0, and DeepF0 are all trained with a batch size of 32 until 16,000 steps have passed in which the validation accuracy has not improved (i.e., ``early stopping'').
 We assume the validation batch size is the same as training and performed an extensive search over the number of validation batches and whether the validation data is shuffled after each epoch to replicate the performance of CREPE on the MDB-stem-synth dataset.
-However, even using a single validation batch---with or without shuffling---our reimplementation outperforms the results of the original paper.
-This may be due to either differences in the validation partition or minor errors in the original implementation.
 For our reimplementations, we use 64 validation batches without shuffling after each epoch, so that roughly 10\% of training time is devoted to validation.
-To encourage reproducibility in our reimplementations, we seed the random number generators responsible for data partitioning as well as the ordering of all training and validation data.
-Even then, we find that this does not produce a deterministic number of training steps.
-This is likely due to the compounding floating point error incurred due to the non-determinism of the input normalization.
-We utilize this early stopping method for our baseline implementations of CREPE, FCNF0, and DeepF0, but note that it causes a high variance in the number of training steps and therefore a high variance in pitch and periodicity estimation performance.
-We do this---despite the variance---because it best matches how the original published versions of these models were trained.
+We utilize this early stopping method for our baseline implementations of CREPE, FCNF0, and DeepF0.